zio/zio-metrics-connectors/docs/metrics/metric-reference.md

 import zio.metrics._
 ```

-All metrics in ZMX are defined in the form of aspects that can be applied to effects without changing
+All ZIO metrics are defined in the form of aspects that can be applied to effects without changing
 the signature of the effect it is applied to.

-Also, every `Metric`s implementation (kind of metric) are further qualified by a type parameter `In` that must be
+Also, every `Metric`s implementation are further qualified by a type parameter `In` that must be compatible with
-compatible with the output type of the effect.
+the output type of the effect.
 Practically this means that, for example, a `Metric.Counter[Any]` can be applied
 to any effect while a `Metric.Counter[Double]` can only be applied to effects producing a `Double`.

 Finally, each metric understands a certain data type it can observe to manipulate its state.